Note

 Feature retrieval

-Azure Machine Learning includes a built-in component that handles offline feature retrieval.
-It allows use of the features in the training and batch inference steps of an Azure Machine Learning pipeline job.
+Azure Machine Learning includes a built-in component that handles offline feature retrieval, allowing you to use features in the training and batch inference steps of an Azure Machine Learning pipeline job.

 Managed feature store provides these feature retrieval capabilities:

-- Declarative training data generation - With the built-in feature retrieval component, you can generate training data in your pipelines without writing any code
+- Declarative training data generation - With the built-in feature retrieval component, generate training data in your pipelines without writing code

-- Declarative batch inference data generation - With the same built-in feature retrieval component, you can generate batch inference data
+- Declarative batch inference data generation - With the same built-in feature retrieval component, generate batch inference data

-- Programmatic feature retrieval - You can also use Python SDK
+- Programmatic feature retrieval - Use Python SDK

 Monitoring